-The DF-Series fireplace has standoff rails installed on the outside of the chassis.
-The standoff rails may only be removed when installing the fire into a masonry cavity.
 The side-front flanges of the appliance must be on top of the finished wall surface in order for the fascia to mount properly.
 Take into account any plaster board, tiles, or any other finishing surface that may be intended for the finished wall surface.